 World Migratory Bird Day Hike

-Just in time for Mother’s Day, a free guided birding walk is being offered to the public by Mississippi Valley Conservancy at Sugar Creek Bluff State Natural Area (SNA) on May 8, 2021.
+Just in time for Mother’s Day, a free guided birding walk is being offered to the public by Mississippi Valley Conservancy at Sugar Creek Bluff State Natural Area (SNA) on Saturday, May 13, 2023.
 This bluffland walk is recommended for anyone who wants to learn more about birds while enjoying the sights and sounds of spring in a beautiful natural setting.
+We’ll be joined by our friends from Ferryville Tourism, and they’re sure to have good suggestions for things to do nearby when the hike is over.
 Participants will spread out in small groups, guided by knowledgeable guides, staff, and volunteers.

 From the banks of Sugar Creek near the Mississippi River rises Sugar Creek Bluff, a 440-acre bluffland nature preserve.
 With its beautiful meadows, forests, and prairies the property provides much needed habitat for rare and threatened bird species.
 Birds seen on previous hikes through this State Natural Area have included the red shouldered hawk, the whip-poor-will, the grasshopper sparrow, the cerulean warbler, and the blue-winged warbler.

 ADVANCE REGISTRATION IS REQUIRED for this FREE event by May 10.
 With questions, contact Sarah Bratnober at [email protected] or call 608-784-3606 ext.
 8.

 This event is part of the Conservancy’s 2023 “Linked to the Land” series of outdoor experiences on the many nature preserves it protects for wildlife habitat, scenic beauty, outdoor learning and recreation in the Driftless Area.
 The program is generously sponsored by Olson Solar Energy and WXOW News19.